afshin/euler/README.md

 These are my answers to [Project Euler](http://projecteuler.net/) problems as I do them.
 They're probably not the best or most elegant solutions.
 Nonetheless, please don't cheat if you've been assigned these problems as homework.

-Most of my answers are in JavaScript using [node.js](http://nodejs.org/).
+A lot of my answers are in JavaScript using [node.js](http://nodejs.org/).
 Some of the problems are solved in other languages.
 Some problems have answers in multiple languages because that's just how I ended up working on them.
-But most are JavaScript and use the euler.js framework.
+The JS solutions and use the euler.js framework I wrote.
 To use euler.js, import it:

 	require('./common/euler').run(function (input) {/* your code here */});